Extended surgery theory for simply-connected $4k$-manifolds: Introduction

 \subsection{Inertia groups of highly-connected manifolds}

-As an application, next we show how Theorem \ref{thm:qfc} can be used to reduce the computation of inertia groups of $(q{-}1)$-connected $2q$-manifolds, for $q=4,8$, to a bordism calculation.
-Recall that $\Theta_n$ denotes the group of homotopy $n$-spheres, and the \emph{inertia group} of an $n$-manifold $M$ is the subgroup
+As an application, next we consider the inertia groups of $(q{-}1)$-connected $2q$-manifolds.
+When $q=4$ or $8$, we will use Theorem \ref{thm:qfc} to identify the inertia group with the kernel of a bordism map.

-Wall \cite{wall62} introduced a set of invariants that classify $(q{-}1)$-connected $2q$-manifolds, for $q \geq 3$, up to connected sum with homotopy spheres.
-This reduced the classification of such manifolds to two questions, the realisation of the invariants, and the determination of the inertia groups.
-We now consider the latter.
-First we introduce some notation and recall what is known about these inertia groups.

 Given an oriented manifold $M$, let $\nu_M$ denote the stable normal bundle of $M$, and also its classifying map $\nu_M : M \rightarrow BSO$.
-If $M$ is $(q{-}1)$-connected and $A = \Image(\pi_q(\nu_M): \pi_q(M) \rightarrow \pi_q(BSO))$, then the normal $(q{-}1)$-type of $M$ is $(BSO\left< q, A\right>,\xi_{q,A})$ (see Definition \ref{def:BSO-qa} and Proposition \ref{prop:nm-unique}).
+If $M$ is $(q{-}1)$-connected and $A = \Image(\pi_q(\nu_M): \pi_q(M) \rightarrow \pi_q(BSO))$, then the normal $(q{-}1)$-type of $M$ is $(BSO\left< q, A\right>,\xi_{q,A})$, see Definition \ref{def:BSO-qa} and Proposition~\ref{prop:nm-unique}.

 \begin{defin} For a subgroup $A \leq \pi_q(BSO)$ let $\eta_{2q}^A : \Theta_{2q} \rightarrow \Omega_{2q}(BSO\left< q, A\right>; \xi_{q,A})$ be the map which sends a homotopy $2q$-sphere $\Sigma$ to the bordism class of a normal map $\Sigma \rightarrow BSO\left< q, A\right>$.
 (This map is a well-defined homomorphism by Propositions \ref{prop:nm-unique} and \ref{prop:eta1}.) \end{defin}